Seven Security Challenges in Cross-domain Multi-agent LLM Systems

-\para{(C7) Inter-domain Confidentiality and Integrity:} Recent research works propose privacy-preserving multi-agent LLM services~\cite{NEURIPS2022_64e2449d}, where a user's input and output data remain invisible to the data-processing agents~\cite{Kaissis2020Secure, Dutil2021ApplicationOH}.
-For example, remote cloud platforms can offer diagnosis-and-prescription pipelines powered by multiple LLM agents: a patient (Alice) uploads CT and X-ray images in homomorphically encrypted forms, and then the cooperating agents---each run by different cloud vendors (e.g., imaging model, differential-diagnosis model, prescription generator)---operate blindly, never seeing Alice's plaintext data.
-They return an encrypted prescription that only Alice can decrypt.
-Alice then forwards the decrypted prescription to an independent online pharmacy.
+\para{(C7) Cross-domain Confidentiality and Integrity:} As the internet is “increasingly littered” with AI-generated text and images, it becomes crucial to ensure user privacy and data integrity against AIs.
+That is, (i) to protect private user data from being abused for AI training; and (ii) to properly authenticate AI-generated misinformation~\cite{Ziller2024}.
+Recent research proposes privacy-preserving multi-agent LLM services~\cite{NEURIPS2022_64e2449d}, where users' input and output data remain invisible to the data-processing agents~\cite{Kaissis2020Secure, Dutil2021ApplicationOH}.
+For example, a cloud-based diagnosis-and-prescription pipeline might involve multiple LLM agents from different vendors (imaging model, differential-diagnosis model, prescription generator).
+A patient (Alice) uploads encrypted CT and X-ray images, and these agents operate blindly—never seeing the plaintext—to produce an encrypted prescription only Alice can decrypt.
+She then forwards the decrypted prescription to an online pharmacy.

-This architecture solves data-exposure risk for Alice and shields the cloud vendors from HIPAA liability~\cite{Tupsamudre_Kumar_Agarwal_Gupta_Mondal_2022}, yet it creates a novel integrity gap.
-Because every intermediate result stays encrypted inside separate domains, no single party can later attest to the exact plaintext the pipeline produced.
-Exploiting this, a malicious or negligent user can mount a forged-output attack: after decryption, Alice alters the dosage or drug name, claims the modified text came from the blind service, and submits it to the pharmacy.
-The pharmacy has no cryptographic proof that the prescription truly emerged from the designated multi-agent workflow; the vendors cannot reveal or sign what they never saw, and disclosing the ciphertext is useless to the pharmacist.
-This threat does not arise in single-domain or local multi-agent systems, where the same operator can log and sign outputs.
-Until scalable, privacy-preserving attestation mechanisms are devised, pharmacies and other third parties remain vulnerable to forged outputs, and cloud LLM vendors cannot defend the authenticity of their encrypted work products.
+This architecture eliminates Alice's data-exposure and shields cloud vendors from HIPAA liability~\cite{Tupsamudre_Kumar_Agarwal_Gupta_Mondal_2022}, yet it creates a new integrity gap.
+Since every intermediate result stays encrypted in separate domains, no single party can attest to the exact plaintext output of the pipeline.

+\para{Attack Example:} A malicious or negligent user could exploit this via a forged-output attack: after decryption, Alice alters the dosage or drug name, claims the modified text came from the blind service, and sends it to the pharmacy.
+The pharmacy has no cryptographic proof the prescription truly came from the multi-agent workflow; the vendors cannot sign what they never saw, and the ciphertext alone is useless to the pharmacist.
+Until scalable, privacy-preserving attestation is achieved, pharmacies and other third parties remain vulnerable to forged outputs, and cloud LLM vendors cannot prove the authenticity of their encrypted results.